-Is there anything more soothing for the body and soul than big blue sky and summer vibes highlighted by the glow of natures sounds and smells?
+Is there anything more soothing for the body and soul than the big blue sky and summer vibes highlighted by the glow of natures sounds and smells?

 After days spent high up in Dolomite’s, it was great to leave all the hiking gear behind and slip into a pair of shorts, summer sandals and rejuvenate after time in the mountains.